amzn/amzn-drivers/kernel/linux/ena/README.rst

 - :code:`ena_rx_skb()` checks packet length:

-  * If the packet is small (len < rx_copybreak), the driver allocates a SKB for the new packet, and copies the packet payload into the SKB data buffer.
+  * If the packet is small (len < rx_copybreak), the driver allocates an `skb` for the new packet, and copies the packet's payload into the SKB's linear part.

     - In this way the original data buffer is not passed to the stack and is reused for future Rx packets.

   * Otherwise the function unmaps the Rx buffer, sets the first descriptor as `skb`'s linear part and the other descriptors as the `skb`'s frags.

-- The new SKB is updated with the necessary information (protocol, checksum hw verify result, etc), and then passed to the network stack, using the NAPI interface function :code:`napi_gro_receive()`.
+- The new `skb` is updated with the necessary information (protocol, checksum hw verify result, etc), and then passed to the network stack, using the NAPI interface function :code:`napi_gro_receive()`.